-Build sturdy, simple shelves, custom sized to hold boxes or
+Build sturdy, simple shelves, custom sized to hold boxes or other storage containers.

 Build the shelves from plywood, 2x4s and 2x2s.